luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
-Now we pass posts and enableBlogFeature feature flag down to our page.
-If the feature flag is enabled we show the blog posts if not we just let the user know that the feature is disabled
+So the first thing we need to do is to import the `useFeatureFlagEnabled` hook from posthog.
+And this does exactly what it's name says.
+We pass it the feature flag key that we created earlier and it will return a true or false value.
+If the flag is disabled we return a message to the user saying come back at 12pm for the grand opening.
+Otherwise we return the list of blog posts as we did before.
 -->

 ---